kitao/divsugar/README.md

 scn.appendChild(node);
 ```

-DivSugar provides the two kinds of animation system.
-One is the task system, which calls the onUpdate method of the registered tasks in every redering time.
+DivSugar provides the task system, which calls the onUpdate method of the registered tasks in every frame.
-It also calls the onDestroy method when the task's destroy mothod is called.
+It also calls the onDestroy method when the task is destroyed.

 ```javascript
 var task = new DivSugar.Task('someTask');